 “We are working on a couple of things with them to be determined,” Harvey said.

-NVR was building in Glendalough a couple of years ago before the market turned, but it then dropped the lot options, waiting until the land price fell.
-NVR's business model calls for buying lots only as the company needs them, making the company a good match for Kolter's plan.
-"They have taken a pretty aggressive approach on reloading new communities," Harvey said.
-"We see them as a big client."
+NVR was building in Glendalough before the market turned, but it then dropped the lot options, waiting until the land price fell.
+NVR’s business model calls for buying lots only as the company needs them, making the company a good match for Kolter’s services.
+“They have taken a pretty aggressive approach on reloading new communities,” Harvey said.
+“We see them as a big client.”

 Kolter also is moving beyond the Charlotte market into Raleigh, where it has a contract pending to buy a community there, said Harvey.

-"Raleigh is kind of an interesting story in itself," said Harvey.
-Even though the market has slowed in the last two years, "pricing just didn't go down.
-Lot prices are really strong."
+Kolter isn't the only developer interested in Raleigh, where Toll Brothers and Standard Pacific Homes have both taken land positions.
+“Raleigh is kind of an interesting story in itself,” Harvey said.
+Even though the market has slowed in the last two years, “pricing just didn’t go down.
+Lot prices are really strong.”